 Cheshire and Merseyside

-This group isn't meeting at the moment

 Cheshire and Merseyside Librarians is one of three patch groups (along with Cumbria and Lancashire and Greater Manchester) in LIHNN.

 Terms of Reference

-Purpose: To provide leadership in planning and development of library services to NHS staff and students across Cheshire and Merseyside in order to deliver quality library services in health and social care.
+Purpose: To provide a community of practice to work in partnership, share good practice and provide leadership and continuous improvement in library services with an interest in health and social care across the Cheshire and Merseyside Integrated Care System.

 Role of the group:

-Provide a forum for communication and the sharing of information relevant to library service delivery in Cheshire and Merseyside
+Provide a forum for communication and the sharing of information relevant to knowledge and library service delivery in Cheshire and Merseyside

 Maintain an overview of national and other policies and frameworks